Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - added button for menu screen
 - made it possible to pause game
 - moved board related logic in Tetris class to a Game class

+### 6/1
+- added menu screen with working play button
+- made code in Tetris and Game class more organized